 Annual Space Survey

-Reviews assigned spaces and functionalize the rooms appropriately
+Reviews assigned spaces and functionalizes the rooms appropriately.

-Bachelor's Degree is necessary, preferably in Finance, Accounting, or Business
+Bachelor's degree is necessary; A degree in Accounting, Finance, or Business is preferred.

-Strong knowledge and/or experience with grant and contract processes is necessary
+Familiarization with grant and contract processes is preferred

-Strong working knowledge of chart of accounts for expense items, including allowable and unallowable costs, is necessary
+Familiarization with a chart of accounts for expense items, allowable and unallowable costs is necessary